Garry McGivern’s press release, which went out a few days before Garry left on his epic ride to Australia.

 On Saturday, 29th October 2011, Felpham man Garry McGivern will be setting off on a 14,000-mile charity cycle ride to Brisbane, Australia, in aid of Cancer Research UK.

 Intrepid cyclist Garry will leave Felpham on Saturday afternoon and start his journey towards Dover, where he will catch the ferry to France.

-Garry said, “I’ve been thinking about riding to Australia for a couple of years now, but not done anything about it.
-Then a few months ago I hurt my back and found it very hard to walk or even do anything, but I was absolutely fine riding my bike!
-So I decided I’m not getting any younger, best go on this journey while I still can and in the process raise some money for Cancer Research UK.
+Garry said, “I’ve been thinking about riding to Australia for a couple of years now but have not done anything about it.
+Then, a few months ago, I hurt my back and found it very hard to walk or even do anything. but I was absolutely fine riding my bike!
+So I decided I’m not getting any younger, best go on this journey while I still can and, in the process raise some money for Cancer Research UK.

-“One of my biggest worries on this trip is the loneliness, but with emails and texting I’ll keep in contact with family and friends – and I’m sure I’ll meet plenty of interesting people on route.”
+“One of my biggest worries on this trip is the loneliness, but with emails and texting, I’ll keep in contact with family and friends – and I’m sure I’ll meet plenty of interesting people en route.”